jrandj/aws-security-specialty/README.md

 1. You are designing a workflow that will handle very confidential healthcare information.
 You are designing a loosely coupled system comprised of different services.
 One service handles a decryption activity using a CMK stored in AWS KMS.
 To meet very strict audit requirements, you must demonstrate that you are following the Principle of Least Privilege dynamically--meaning that processes should only have the minimal amount of access and only precisely when they need it.
 Given this requirement and AWS limitations, what method is the most efficient to secure the Decryption service?
     * In the step right before the Decryption step, programmatically apply a grant to the CMK that allows the service access to the CMK key.
 In the step immediately after the decryption, explicitly revoke the grant.

+1. Your company hosts critical data in an S3 bucket.
+There is a requirement to ensure that all data is encrypted.
+The metadata about the information stored in the bucket needs to be encrypted as well.
+Which of the below measures would you take to ensure that the metadata is encrypted?
+	* Note that when using S3-SSE or S3 with KMS the metadata is not encrypted.
+You will need to put the metadata in a DynaoDB table and ensure the table is encrypted during creation time.

+1. Your company has a set of E2 instances that are placed behind an ELB.
+Some of the applications hosted on these instances communicate via a legacy protocol and port.
+There is a security mandate that all traffic between the client and the EC instances needs to be encrypted with SSL.
+Which of the following options can achieve this requirement?
+	* The SSL connection will need to be terminated at the EC2 instances and not the laod balancer.
+A classic load balancer needs to be used, as the ELB must be used at the network layer.

+1. A company has a large set of keys defined in AWS KMS.
+The application uses the keys frequently.
+What is one of the ways that can be used to reduce the cost of accessing the keys in the AWS KMS service?
+	* Data key caching stores data keys and related cryptographic material in a cache.
+When you encrypt or decrypt, the AWS Encryption SDK looks for a matching data key in the cache.
+This can improve performance, reduce cost, and help you reduce API calls as your application scales.

+1. AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data and secrets management.
+Which of the following AWS services natively support Parameter Store?